ryan-mcclue/ryan-mcclue/src/knowledge.md

 Must erase before writing to page, otherwise won't update correctly. unlock() and lock() for writing to flash
 Blocks sometimes called sectors.
 Non-uniform sizes common, i.e. sectors of different sizes.

+True ROM not really used.
+ROM now means that writing is slower and wears down chip OTP (one time programmable) memory (PROM)
+FMC (flexible memory controller) for SRAM (flexible in that it can also support SDRAM, Flash, etc.)

+## Motors
+Phase refers to how many electromagnet bars in rotor, e.g. 3-phase each placed at 120° AC typically induction motor.
+Synchronous or asynchronous, i.e. whether the shaft rotates in sync with the polarity changes in the rotor
+DC can be brushed or brushless.
+Brushes are connected to electrodes on the end of the shaft to magentise sections of the rotor as the shaft rotates.
+Brushless requires ESC to mimic AC pulses
+Stepper brushless most precise movement requiring stepper controller Servo motor can be AC or DC that provides feedback so can move to a particular position with PWM

+Robot kinematics is study of motion without considering potential fields blocking motion Inverse kinematics is determining motion to reach desired position (so just trajectory planning?)
+Planar joint is gliding joint?

+Require command queue to prevent motor stalling? i.e. queue required if commands run for a period of time

+Stepper motors don't move in a smooth and continuous way Open loop, as no feedback of motor position
+Therefore, it's possible motor might slip steps and software gets out of sync Also, will require calibration (possibly with a limit switch?)
+Stator coil current typically controlled with 4 GPIO pins Various patterns/sequences of activating stator coils to generate say normal full-step, half-step, 'wave-drive' (one stator energised at a time) less power less torque etc.

+Often driver boards needed for motors as power of GPIO signals is not enough.
+Furthermore, may require external power supply to prevent slipping steps on the motor.
+(If high inertia, must do slow-stop/starts to avoid slipping steps.
+Also if insufficient torque) Register specific to make GPIO setting as fast as possible, which equates to it being set on time.
+Furthermore, having all gpio pins be on same port would increase speed

+(two half bridges make up H-Bridge. half bridge is two switches connected to a power supply) For bipolar, require H-bridge (reverse voltage).
+More expensive driver chips include this If providing external power, probably want board to perform current overload FOC (field orientated control) another industry way of controlling?

+Is stepper motor reducing current at static positions unique to a stepper, i.e. will all motors have holding current?

+Just like on bicycle, higher speed, i.e. steps per second yields lower torque Torque required combination of load and static/kinetic friction Cheaper motors have worse backlash, i.e. when changing direction

+Say 32 steps per revolution, plus 64 time gear reduction, i.e. internal motor must rotate 64 times to get one external rotation
+(so a gear reduction of 64:1)
+torque is rotational equivalent of linear force gives total 2048 steps

+rotor has permanent magnet whose poles will line up with stator electromagnet coils stepper will have rotor and stator teeth, i.e. further subdividing magnets

 Flash for high-density, low cost.
 More expensive EEPROM faster erase as only 1 byte.